croquet/croquet-react/docs/tutorials/3_1_React_Mondrian_Player_Count.md

 );
 ```

-This udpate will change the model that will be returned by the `useModelRoot` hook in the `App.tsx` file.
+This udpate will change the model that is returned by the `useModelRoot` hook in the `App.tsx` file.
 For this reason, we have to update that file to use the `RootModel` instead of the `PaintingModel`.

-Whenever we access the painting cells, we have to use `model.painting.cells` attribute.
+Whenever we access the painting cells, we have to use the `model.painting.cells` attribute.
 Since the painting related events are still associated to the `PaintingModel`, they need to be associated with the `PaintingModel`'s `id`.
 Thus, those events must be bound to the scope of `model.painting.id`.
 Make sure you change the following lines: